 Adobe Illustrator: Adjusting the artboard

-Next, locate this file on your hard drive, right-click it, and open it in Adobe Illustrator.
-Depending on your Illustrator settings, the loaded figure may or may not be placed on a similarly-sized artboard (i.e., the canvas in Illustrator).
+Next, locate this file on your hard drive, right-click it, and open it in Illustrator.
+Depending on your Illustrator settings, the loaded figure may or may not be placed on a similarly-sized artboard (i.e., the canvas).
 Typically, only the graphics that are on an artboard will be exported, though you can easily change this setting when saving a file.
 If you need to adjust the size of your artboard, select the Artboard Tool (red circle, Fig. 1) or press the keyboard shortcut Shift + Q. Then click and drag the corners of your artboard to the edge of your figure.

 Figure 1.
 How to adjust an artboard (i.e., canvas) in Adobe Illustrator CC 2020.

 The second step is to remove figure elements that impede certain edits you may wish to perform.
 Specifically, ggplot2 figures have various bounding boxes that, while not noticeable at first, will get in the way when you want to select elements later on.
 The easiest way to accomplish this is to select the Direct Selection Tool (red circle, Fig. 2) or press the keyboard shortcut A. Then click and drag over one corner of the figure (red square, Fig. 2), and press Delete twice.
 It is very important that you press Delete twice, as pressing it once will delete these specific points (i.e., in the corner), and pressing it twice will delete all remaining points in the objects.